dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - therefore, access to space becomes critical in an economy which is increasingly driven by resource availability and price
-  - to this end, nano-based waste reclaimation becomes enticing 4 countries w/ landfills
+  - to this end, nano-based waste reclamation becomes enticing 4 countries w/ landfills
   - whether/when space elevator tech becomes available, then this real-estate becomes valuable